project-zot/project-zot.github.io/docs/articles/mirroring.md

 A key use case for zot is to act as a mirror for upstream registries.
 If an upstream registry is OCI distribution-spec conformant for pulling images, you can use zot's `sync` feature to implement a downstream mirror, synchronizing OCI images and corresponding artifacts.
 Because synchronized images are stored in zot's local storage, registry mirroring allows for a fully distributed disconnected container image build pipeline.
 Container image operations terminate in local zot storage, which may reduce network latency and costs.

 > :warning: Because zot is a OCI-only registry, any upstream image stored in the Docker image format is converted to OCI format when downloading to zot.
-In the conversion, some non-OCI attributes may be lost.
-Signatures, for example, are removed due to the incompatibility between formats.
-Due to the OCI conversion, the image digest may change, and pulling with <tag>@<digest> will not work as expected.
+In the conversion, some non-OCI attributes may be lost and the image digest will change.
+Pulling with <tag>@<digest> will not work as expected.
+Signatures, for example, are removed due to the mismatch between the old and the new digests.

 ## Mirroring modes